-U.S. income taxes have not been provided for with respect to undistributed earnings of foreign subsidiaries that have been permanently reinvested outside the United States.
-As of June 30, 2013, the estimated deferred liability associated with these undistributed earnings is approximately \$7.1 million.
+U.S. income taxes have not been provided for undistributed earnings of foreign subsidiaries that have been permanently reinvested outside the United States.
+As of June 30, 2014, the estimated deferred tax liability associated with these undistributed earnings is approximately \$8.8 million.